 The clinical capstone of the program occurs in the Multicultural Treatment Planning course.
 Students integrate assessment, diagnostic, and treatment process into a clinical demonstration of their abilities to conceptualize the dynamics of their clients and to articulate comprehensive treatment plans.

 All graduate degree programs at SNU require an exit evaluation.
 In the MSCP program, the exit evaluation occurs through an oral defense of the master's thesis and a Clinical Competency Interview (CCI).
-Specific guidelines for completing the thesis defense are found in the MSCP Thesis Handbook.
 The CCI is a way of demonstrating clinical competency of the student and synthesizing the various clinical components of the program.
 The CCI is intended to evaluate students' competence in assessing, diagnosing, and treating clients.
-Specific guidelines for completing the CCI are available in the CCI Handbook.